A Survey on Speech Deepfake Detection: Fully Deepfake detection

-In this section, we comprehensively evaluate every component within the detection pipeline for fully spoofed audio, including algorithm architectures and training optimization techniques.
-Audio anti-spoofing detection models are typically structured by two modules: front-end feature extraction and back-end classifier.
-However, End-to-end (E2E) architectures have gained more attention due to their capability to avoid information loss caused by pre-defined feature extraction.
-We evaluate recent advancements in feature engineering, classifier development, and E2E architectures.
-Furthermore, we assess various training optimization techniques mentioned in the literature, including data augmentation, loss functions, and activation functions.
-Our focus lies on elucidating the effectiveness of each optimization technique to enhance the performance of spoofing CMs.
+In this section, we evaluate key components of the deep learning-based pipeline for speech Deepfake detection, including model architectures and training optimizations.
+Most recent models are structured with two modules: front-end feature extraction and back-end classification.
+However, end-to-end (E2E) architectures have gained attention for avoiding the information loss associated with pre-defined feature extraction.
+We also assess various training optimizations from the literature, such as data augmentation, loss functions, and activation functions, focusing on their effectiveness in improving Deepfake detection performance.
+Lastly, we address non-machine learning-based detection methods, highlighting their unique approaches and advantages.